IGEL-Community/PSIGEL/Docs/Get-UMSDeviceDirectory.md

 # Get-UMSDeviceDirectory

 ## SYNOPSIS
-Gets information on an device directory.
+Gets information on a device directory.

 ## SYNTAX